Robrowno/rally-blog/README.md

 Technologies and Frameworks used to make this website include the following:

-- HTML5
-- CSS3
+- HTML5 - a markup language used to structure the content on the site.
+- CSS3 - a cascading stylesheet language used to style the site where needed (beyond Bootstrap's classes).
-- Javascript (Vanilla and JQuery)
+- Javascript - (Vanilla and JQuery) - a dynamic scripting language, used for applying logic, animating or updating content.
-- Python
+- Python v3.8 - an object oriented, high level programming language, on which the Django framework is based on.
-- Django v3.2 Framework
+- Django v3.2 Framework - a high level Python web framework, used for rapidly creating dynamic websites.
-- Bootstrap v5.0
+- Bootstrap v5.0 - a css framework used for rapidly creating/styling mobile-first websites.
-- Git
-- Balsamiq
-- Heroku
-- Cloudinary
+- Git - a DevOps tool used for version control - used to add, commit and push my changes to the server.
+- Balsamiq - a free wireframe service, where ideas can be visually interpreted for planning a project.
+- Heroku - is a PaaS Cloud platform, used to host applications entirely in the cloud.
+- Cloudinary - a free SaaS Cloud platform, used to store images/media
-- Github
+- Github - a cloud based service used for hosting repositories.
-- Gitpod IDE
+- Gitpod IDE - an open-source developer tool for remote development.
+Used for version control.
-- Summernote
-- VSCode IDE
+- Summernote - a free service for styling textareas in Django projects
+- VSCode IDE - a code editor by Microsoft, used for local development.
+Used this for testing complicated features, such as the authentication module I used in this project.
-- Google Chrome Browser
+- Google Chrome Browser - Used as my default browser for learning, working on github/gitpod and more.
-- PostgreSQL
+- PostgreSQL - an open source and object-relational database system, used as my database of choice on Heroku.
+- SendGrid API - a RESTful Application Programming Interface, used for sending emails and password resetting functionality.